Lauren Goodnight

 Lauren Goodnight (born May 19, 1980) is an American radio host, voice actress, sex educator, and occasional singer.
-She is well known in the brony community, as she is the voice of Twilight Sparkle in the Doctor Who/My Little Pony: Friendship is Magic crossover radio program Dr. Whooves Adventures.

 Career

-Goodnight has been the host for the call-in show 8-bit Sex on the 8bitx.com website and Celestia Radio, Fridays at 10pm EST. She is a professional member of the American Association of Sexuality Educators, Counselors and Therapists and the Sexual Medicine Society of North America.
+Goodnight has been the host for the call-in show 8-bit Sex on the 8bitx.com website and Celestia Radio, Fridays at 10pm EST. She is a professional member of the International Society for Sexual Medicine, and the American Association of Sexuality Educators, Counselors and Therapists.
 She is based in South Carolina.
 Goodnight used to be a voice actress who worked for Section23 Films, most notably as Natsue Awayuki in Prétear.
 She also worked with Antarctic Press and Fred Perry on the animation of Gold Digger, in the role of Brittany Diggers.
 From 2004 to 2006, Goodnight was a music reviewer for Anime on DVD.
-She is very well known in the brony community, as she is the voice of Twilight Sparkle, the co-star, among other voices, in the My Little Pony/Doctor Who crossover radio program Dr. Whooves Adventures, airing on Celestia Radio and YouTube.
+She was the voice of Twilight Sparkle, the co-star, among other voices, in the My Little Pony/Doctor Who crossover radio program Doctor Whooves Adventures, which aired on YouTube.

 Personal life

-Lauren is a regular at conventions, such as AnimeCon, BronyCon, BUCKcon, TrotCon, and other My Little Pony-related conventions.
+Lauren has been a sex educator and equal rights advocate for over 20 years.
+While active, she was a regular at conventions, such as Anime Weekend Atlanta, Anime Boston, MetroCon, AnimeNEXT, and BronyCon.
 She frequently takes vacations to the United Kingdom, as she is an anglophile.
-She has been said to like the Celestia Radio show Tree Time, a pun on "tea time", by the hosts of the show themselves.